stencila/stencila/docker/README.md

 # Docker containers for using Stencila components.

-Images are built using [Automated Builds on Docker Hub](https://docs.docker.com/docker-hub/builds/) from the `Dockerfiles` in this repository.
+Images are built using the `Dockerfiles` in this directory.
 Currently, the available images are:

 - [`stencila/ubuntu-14.04-python-2.7`](https://registry.hub.docker.com/u/stencila/ubuntu-14.04-python-2.7/)
 - [`stencila/ubuntu-14.04-r-3.2`](https://registry.hub.docker.com/u/stencila/ubuntu-14.04-r-3.2/)

-Check those links for current image build status.

 Run an image with a Stencila session for a component like this: